What is Teenage Anxiety Disorder?

 - Fear and avoidance in decision-making

-- Persistent belief that the worst is going to happen
+- The persistent belief that the worst is going to happen

 What Causes Teen Anxiety Disorder?

 Multiple factors can lead a young person to develop an anxiety disorder.
 School-related factors can include everything from test scores to relationship troubles.
-The latter is not specific to interaction with the opposite sex; a young person can experience conflict with teachers and other adults, in addition to their peers.
+The latter is not specific to romantic interactions; a young person can experience conflict with teachers and other adults, in addition to their peers.

 At home, a teenager’s anxiety can be brought on by interactions with his or her parents, or a conflict within the family, such as a divorce.
 Stress and trauma, such as a parent losing his/her job, or the sudden death, can severely impact a young person’s worldview and behavior.
 Anxiety disorders are also believed to be genetic, according to the National Institute for Mental Health.